 Depending on your tech stack, you may use Let’s Encrypt to secure your domain and subdomains.
 Let’s Encrypt is an open-source SSL certificate manager that is supported on nearly every WordPress instance.
 Your hosting provider may also provide an SSL certificate license that you can integrate with your website, but it usually comes at a cost.

-When working with an SSL certificate, the easy part is installing it.
+Keep in mind that working with an SSL certificate, the easy part is installing it.
 The hard part is knowing how their installation impacts your digital infrastructure.
-For instance, sites using a customer relationship management (CRM) and content management system (CMS) may require a certain protocol that isn’t available for your SSL provider.
-This can cause your CRM, CMS, and website to break in functionality or even crash.
+Sites using a customer relationship management (CRM) and a content management system (CMS) may require a protocol that isn’t available with your SSL provider.
+This can cause your CRM, CMS, and website to break in functionality or even crash!

 Shortening the Security Gap

-When figuring out what’s best for your website, you could spend days making mistakes through trial and error, experiencing downed websites, customers complaining, and/or lost business.
+When figuring out what’s best for your website, you could spend days learning the hard way, experiencing a downed website, customers complaining, and/or lost business.
 Or you can consult with website security experts like Uplancer to secure your site.
-No matter what your chosen tech stack is, we can secure it.
+No matter your chosen tech stack, we can secure it.

 The Bottom Line

 Security is always a priority for every website.
-It can make or break your customer’s first impression of your brand.
-Whether you secure your site manually or in an automated way, you must implement a solution that not only works best with your chosen tech but also lasts.
-Remember, security is not a one-size-fits-all approach, so be mindful of it’s impact on your CRM, CMS, and other third-party services.
+It can make or break your brand’s first impression with customers.
+Whether you secure your site manually (a bad idea) or automatically, you must implement a solution that not only works with your chosen tech but also lasts.
+Remember, security is not a one-size-fits-all approach, so be mindful of its impact on your CRM, CMS, and other third-party services.

-Connect with Uplancer today to help secure your website in the automated and right way.
+Need help with your website security?
+Connect with Uplancer today to help secure your website the right way.

 More Common Sense Articles